SiMuR-UO/uniovi-simur-wearablepermed-wiki/section5/s5_7_page.md

 ### Reference

+- Lopez AM, Alvarez D, Gonzalez RC, Alvarez JC.
+Validity of four gait models to estimate walked distance from vertical COG acceleration.
+J Appl Biomech.
+2008 Nov;24(4):360-7.
+PMID: 19075305. | [Paper's abstract available from this link 🔬](https://pubmed.ncbi.nlm.nih.gov/19075305/)

-The publication of a scientific article is planned for the future.
+- The publication of a scientific article is planned for the future.

 ### Dissemination